What Is Cardio And Why Should You Do It?

 About half of the world’s population suffers from sleep problems, either trying to fall asleep or the sleep’s quality.
 Here too, an ever-increasing amount of drugs is used to combat it, while just recently it was shown that obese persons taking sleeping pills have a higher risk of death.

-Yet once more our bodies are able to help themselves when given the right incentive: regular cardio improves the beneficial stage 3 and 4 slow wave sleep and can make you sleep longer and let you fall asleep more easily.
+Yet once more our bodies are able to help themselves: regular cardio improves the beneficial stage 3 and 4 slow wave sleep and can make you sleep longer and let you fall asleep more easily.
 Even people who suffered from chronic insomnia and did just some light cardio in the evening fell asleep 54% faster and slept 37% longer than other groups.

 9. Cardio increases bone density

-Especially women, when they get older, suffer from an illness called “osteoporosis”, a thinning of the bone tissue and loss of bone density.
-If you have ever seen an older lady with a stooped over back, chances are you have seen a prime example of osteoporosis.
+Especially women when they get older suffer from an illness called “osteoporosis,” a thinning of the bone tissue and loss of bone density.
+If you ever saw an older lady with a stooped over back, chances are you have seen a prime example of osteoporosis.

-Together with strength training, cardio can vastly increase your chances of preventing this from happening.
+Together with strength training, cardio can increase your chances of preventing this from happening.

 Pictures courtesy of “lululemon“, Wikimedia and “lululemon“.